DWarsop/dw-vscode/README.md

 `DW DevOps: Clone DevOps Repository:`
 Provides a dropdown of all the accessible Git repositories against the authorized DevOps account.
 On selection the standard VSCode Git functionality takes over to clone the repository down to the local machine.

+`DW DevOps: Open DevOps Project:`
+Provides a dropdown of all the accessible projects against the authorized DevOps account.
+On selection the selected project url is navigated to via the systems web browser.